ExtendRealityLtd/Zinnia.Unity/.github/CONTRIBUTING.md

   public Color fontColor;
   ```

-All core classes should be within the relevant `VRTK` namespace.
+All core classes should be within the relevant `Zinnia` namespace.
 Any required `using` lines should be within the namespace block.

   > **Incorrect:**
   ```